Hjellum

 Hjellum is a village in Hamar Municipality in Innlandet county, Norway.
 The village is located on the north shore of the river Svartelva, about 2 km southeast of the village of Ridabu.
-Prior to 1992, Hjellum was a part of Vang municipality.

 Hjellum Station was a former station on the Rørosbanen railway.
 It has a small coking factory; the area around it has several coal mines.

+History

+Prior to 1992, Hjellum was a part of Vang Municipality.